Shopify Plus Checkout CRO: Extensibility Audit Guide

 Configuring the Web Pixels API to Eliminate Third-Party Script Latency

 Legacy tracking scripts injected via Google Tag Manager or theme files run on the main browser thread, directly competing with payment processing scripts.
 The Web Pixels API runs in a secure, sandboxed web worker, offloading processing from the main thread.
+This shift is critical for resolving performance bottlenecks; learn more in our guide on the Shopify Total Blocking Time fix.

-A Step-by-Step Shopify Plus Conversion Velocity Audit for Checkout Extensibility
+A Step-by-Step Shopify Plus Conversion Velocity Audit

 Use this checklist to perform a comprehensive Shopify CRO audit weekly, ensuring third-party apps do not degrade your conversion rates.